Stem Cell Therapy for Stroke Recovery: How Does It Work?

 What Is Stem Cell Therapy?

-Additionally, stem cells can divide infinitely, producing other stem cells or specialized cells.
+Additionally, stem cells can divide indefinitely, producing other stem cells or specialized cells.
 In this instance, the new cells produced can be ideal for replacing damaged cells caused by neurological injury such as stroke.

 How Does Stem Cell Therapy for Stroke Patients Work?

+“…These [stem] cells don’t actually integrate into the brain long term and become neurons to reconstitute circuits.
 What they do is to pump out very powerful growth factors, molecules and proteins that enhance native mechanisms of recovery, such as new synapses of neurons that are there, new blood vessels, and they have a very profound effect on modulating the immune system.
+And in that way, what we believe they do is to turn the adult brain into a neonatal or infant brain, which has a lot of ability to recover after injury.”

-Based on this explanation, stem cell therapy doesn’t necessarily translate to new brain cell growth.
-Rather, it promotes an environment within your brain that resembles a young, cell-regenerating machine and helps stimulate neuroplasticity.
+Stem cells therefore promote an environment within your brain that resembles a young, cell-regenerating machine and helps stimulate neuroplasticity.
 Neuroplasticity is the central nervous system’s ability to reorganize its circuits based on our behaviors.

 Research Supporting Stem Cell Therapy for Stroke Recovery

-Overall, there was substantial motor improvement reported for the research participants.
+Although Dr. Steinberg’s clinical study only included 18 patients, the results of this stem cell research were impressive.
+Research participants reported substantial motor improvement.
 One patient in particular, Sonia Coontz, described her limbs as “waking up” after being asleep for years after her stroke.

 To quantify these results, there was an 11.4-point improvement in motor function based on the Fugl-Meyer test, which is a scale used to measure patients’ movement deficits.
-These results translate to significant improvements in the participants’ mobility of their upper and lower extremities.
+These results translate to significant improvements in the participants’ mobility and use of their upper and lower extremities.

 To quote Steinberg again,